QuanteriumTech/go-tdlib/README.md

 > In case of build errors, refer to [TDlib build instructions](https://github.com/tdlib/td#building).

+> Build uses a specific version of openssl (v1.1.0) whereby `libcrypto.1.1.dylib` and `libssl.1.1.dylib` should be copied and not their generic counterpart.

 ### macOS

 Install the latest Xcode command line tools: